Using Key Performance Indicators to Track Asset Criticality

 - Planned utilization rate

-Step Two: Once you have identified the top 15%-20% of your critical assets from Step One determine the primary characteristic that makes each asset critical.
-The asset data from your computerized maintenance management system (CMMS) provides asset life cycle costs, repair history, failure modes, and more—depending on your system type—and should give you the data you need.
+Once you have identified the top 15%-20% of your critical assets from Step One determine the primary characteristic that makes each asset critical.
+The asset data from your computerized maintenance management system (CMMS), provides asset life cycle costs, repair history, failure modes, and more-depending on your system type-and should provide relevant data.

-Step Three: By analyzing the asset data from the CMMS, especially the single-point failure rating, you can adjust your maintenance approach to these critical assets, lowering their criticality ranking and reducing your overall risks.
+By analyzing the asset data from the CMMS, particularly the single-point failure rating, you can adjust your maintenance approach to these critical assets, lowering their criticality ranking and reducing your overall risk.

-Every facility manager has a “worse asset nightmare”… asset failure that has serious or catastrophic consequences.
-You can create an effective asset plan by using key performance indicators to identify and rank critical assets.
-A proactive management strategy, such as a Reliability-Centered Maintenance (RCM) approach, offers the best opportunity to align your maintenance management with organizational goals and objectives.
+Every facility manager has a "worse asset nightmare”, an asset failure that has serious or catastrophic consequences.
+By using this ranking system and the pertinent KPIs, you can create an effective asset maintenance plan.
+A proactive management strategy, like a Reliability-Centered Maintenance (RCM) approach, offers the best opportunity to align your maintenance management with organizational goals and objectives.
 You can prevent and even predict failure modes and optimize asset function and integrity.

 Use the CMMS Key Performance Indicators to Manage Asset Criticality